Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Poznámky

-Po nastavení této vlastnosti `OnEnabledChange` se zavolá.
+Po nastavení této vlastnosti se zavolá `OnEnabledChange`.

 ##  <a name="setfocus"></a>COleControl –:: SetFocus